cdessole/TensorFlow.js-Transfer-Learning-Image-Classifier/README.md

   - C: Scissors
   - D: Nothing

-The gif below shows the result after 20 training samples for each class
+The gif below shows the result after 20 training samples for each class for my model.

 ![Example Gif](ExampleGif.gif)